Yameen Rasheed: Career

-He started blogging in India and over time became friends with Maldivian bloggers.
-After he studied BCA, he came back to Maldives and applied to Dhiraagu and Ooredoo Maldives, where he worked as a software developer for Dhiraagu.
-While he was a software developer he wrote for magazines such as Minivan News, Himal Southasian, and The Indian Express.
-While he was working at the Maldives Stock Exchange, he started his own blog called The Daily Panic, where overtime he amassed a large following for his "droll reporting and biting satire" of Maldivian politics.
+He started blogging in India and over time befriended Maldivian bloggers.
+After he studied BCA, he returned to the Maldives and applied to Dhiraagu and Ooredoo Maldives, where he worked as a software developer for Dhiraagu.
+While he was a software developer, he wrote for magazines such as Minivan News, Himal Southasian, and The Indian Express.
+While he was working at the Maldives Stock Exchange, he started The Daily Panic, a blog through which he accrued a large following for his "droll reporting and biting satire" of Maldivian politics.

-He was previously arrested during the 2015 May Day protests in the Maldives and was held as a political prisoner in Dhoonidhoo Prison for 21 days.
+He was arrested during the 2015 May Day protests in the Maldives and held as a political prisoner in Dhoonidhoo Prison for 21 days.

-Yameen was one of many people who led the 'Find Moyameeha' campaign to find Ahmed Rilwan Abdulla, his friend and journalist who was abducted and murdered.
-Yameen was one of two people who made an award-winning app to drive blood donations for Thalassemia patients.
-He had also been targeted, receiving death threats by radical groups because he spoke out against extremists which he reported to the Maldives Police Service and has posted screenshots of the threats on social media.
+Rasheed was one of many people who led the 'Find Moyameeha' campaign to find Ahmed Rilwan Abdulla, his friend and journalist who was abducted and murdered.
+Rasheed was one of two co-creators of an award-winning app to drive blood donations for Thalassemia patients.
+He had also been targeted and received death threats from radical groups because he spoke out against extremists and reported them to the Maldives Police Service; he posted screenshots of the threats on social media.

 Death

-On 23 April 2017, Yameen Rasheed was found dead in his apartment staircase with multiple stabs on his neck, and chest.
-His throat was slit and parts of his skull was missing.
+On 23 April 2017, Yameen Rasheed was found dead in his apartment staircase with multiple stab wounds on his neck, and chest.
+His throat was slit and parts of his skull were missing.
 He was later rushed to IGMH, where he was pronounced dead around 3 am.